catherineisonline/frontend-mentor-challenge-solutions/README.md

 ## What I learned

-Another great project to practise some mobile-first wworkflow and remember the basics!
+Another great project to practise some mobile-first workflow and remember the basics!

 ## Useful resources